-Chef Mutsuko Soma was born and raised in Tochigi, Japan.
-She came to the Pacific Northwest to study the culinary arts at the Art Institute of Seattle.
-After spending years refining her skills at restaurants like the Harvest Vine, Chez Shea, and Saito’s, Chef Soma moved back to Japan to learn the art of making traditional soba noodles in the hopes of finding something unique to bring back to the Northwest.
-While studying soba making, Chef Soma discovered that much of the buckwheat used in Japan were sourced directly from Washington, one of the largest buckwheat producing states in the United States.
-This fact reaffirmed her decision to introduce soba to the Pacific Northwest, an area that has greatly influenced her throughout her cooking career.
-Along with being a chef and artisan soba maker, Soma is also a certified sake sommelier certification from the Japan Sommelier Association, WSET (level 3).
+Before opening Kamonegi, Chef Soma cut her teeth at restaurants like the Harvest Vine, Chez Shea, and Saito’s.
+She then returned to Japan to learn the art of making traditional soba.
+While studying soba making, Chef Soma discovered that Washington was among the largest buckwheat producing states in the United States.
+This fact reaffirmed her decision to introduce soba to the Pacific Northwest, an area that has greatly influenced her throughout her career.

 Stephanie comes to us as the former general manager of operations at Manu’s Tacos and manager at Wild Ginger Kitchen.
 She is a long time lover of food and noodles, which has since been taken to another level since she took over as GM of Kamonegi.